Antony Starr

 A still from Terror Peak

-Following several minor roles in short-lived films, the actor received an offer to star in the crime-comedy series "Outrageous Fortune" in a leading role.
-Agreeing to the part, he committed to six seasons of filming and numerous photoshoots for glossy magazines.
+After several minor roles in short-lived films, the actor received an offer to star in the crime-comedy series "Outrageous Fortune" in a leading role.
+Taking the part, he committed to six seasons of filming and numerous photoshoots for glossy magazines.
 Starr truly lived up to his surname, especially as he was nominated for various awards for his portrayal of Jethro West.

 Antony Starr in Outrageous Fortune